nhejazi/medoutcon/paper/paper.md

 mediating variables, and $Y$ is the outcome.
 This NPSEM admits an equivalent representation as a directed acyclic graph (or DAG), in which each variable is a node and dependencies are represented by directed paths between the nodes.
-The natural (in)direct effects cannot be identified (i.e., learned from the observed data) in the presence of intermediate confounding, so, for now, we make the simplifying assumption that the intermediate variable $Z$ is absent.
+The natural (in)direct effects cannot generally be identified (i.e., learned from the observed data) in the presence of intermediate confounding, so, for now, we make the simplifying assumption that the intermediate variable $Z$ is absent.
 In this simple case, the population average treatment effect (ATE) -- that is, the total effect of $A$ on $Y$, comparing two exposure contrasts $\{a', a^{\star}\}$ -- may be decomposed into the natural direct effect (NDE) and the natural indirect effect (NIE) as
 \begin{equation*}
   \mathbb{E}[Y(a') - Y(a^{\star})] =
     \underbrace{\mathbb{E}[Y(a', M(a')) - Y(a',